 Here, Iheanacho sees the Ajax man advancing, but rather than mind him, he points for Victor Moses to do it.
 Belatedly, he realizes Moses has problems of his own.

 With the game tied at 1-1, Sampaoli made a raft of attacking substitutions, bringing on Maximiliano Meza, Cristian Pavon and Sergio Aguero and moving to a 3-3-4.

 Crucually though, the outside centre-backs Mercado and Rojo continued to make forward runs as though they were full-backs—only a win was good enough for Argentina, so it was necessary to throw caution to the wind.

-As the cross is about to come in, Moses is clearly concerned with his nominal man (Meza) before realizing Rojo has gotten forward unchecked (from left centre-back) and is presently unmarked right inside the penalty area.
-Balogun is minding the near post run by Aguero, and is in no position to address the unfolding situation.
+As the cross was about to come in, Moses was clearly concerned with his nominal man (Meza), before realizing Rojo has gotten forward unchecked (from left centre-back) and was unmarked right inside the penalty area.
+Balogun was minding the near post run by Aguero, and so was in no position to address the unfolding situation.

-Should there be that much space between Moses and Balogun?
+Should there have been that much space between Moses and Balogun?
 Probably not, especially as the ball was on the opposite flank.
-Still, it is interesting that this situation, which had been playing out since the first half, ended up deciding the game.
+Still, it is interesting that that situation, which had been playing out since the first half, ended up deciding the game.